 The Mall at UTC – If it starts getting too hot outside, go and refresh at The Mall at University Town Center.
 Find the latest fashions and casual and upscale eateries if you don’t feel much like shopping, at least pop in into the mall for a Godiva Chocolatier soft ice cream cone.

-St. Armand’s Circle – Aditional to the the luxurious boutiques, St. Armand’s Circle has restaurants, salons & spas.
+St. Armand’s Circle – Aditional to the luxurious boutiques, St. Armand’s Circle has restaurants, salons & spas.
 Get pampered and/or sip a frozen daiquiri at Daiquiri Deck Raw Bar.

 Macaroon Ice Cream Sandwich from the Sarasota Farmer’s Market

 Sarasota Farmer’s Market – Open Saturdays from 7 AM to 1 PM.
-The Sarasota Farmer’s Market can be found in Lemon Avenue in Downtown Sarasota.
-At the market, there is food ready to eat and made to order, and of course fresh produce, vegetables, pasta, cheese, crafts, and other homemade items.
+The Sarasota Farmer’s Market can be found on Lemon Avenue in Downtown Sarasota.
+There is food ready to eat and made to order at the market, and of course, fresh produce, vegetables, pasta, cheese, crafts, and other homemade items.

 Shark Days at Mote Aquarium – During the last week of July, Mote Aquarium (a nonprofit organization) has Shark Days at Mote.
 During this week, there are activities and events scheduled that involve this incredible animal, and that will make your Summer in Sarasota even more jawsome (Get it?
 Ok, I’ll walk myself out).